 Over the next several years, I continued to run.
 It became part of my identity.
 People would ask me all the time, “You still doing all that running?”
 I, of course, loved that people thought I was a bit nuts.
 But my body still did not look very good.
 Sure I lost some of those post baby pounds in the beginning, but over the years my weight was constantly up and down.
 I could run 12 miles easily on any given day, but that did NOT translate to a rock-hard body – not even close.

-I finally decided to take drastic measures and signed up for group training classes at J&M Strength and Conditioning.
-On my first day at the gym, Jim asked me questions about my fitness goals and ran me through an assessment.
+I finally decided to take drastic measures and signed up for group training classes at GYM Laird Strength and Conditioning.
+On my first day, Jim asked me questions about my fitness goals and ran me through an assessment.
 I’m pretty sure it took Jim about 5 minutes to figure out that I’m very hard-headed and that I can be a real pain in the ass (stubborn, type A, a little bit OCD, and competitive as hell).
 So, his approach with me was no-nonsense.

 If you want me to help you run faster and more efficiently, I can do that.
 But, if you want to look good and feel good, then distance running is counterproductive.
 You can’t serve two masters.